With so many grill manufacturers on the market, how do you know you’re getting the best portable grill for your money?

-That being said, pellet grills tend to be a lot more expensive than other types of grills, and pellets can be harder to come across than charcoal.
+That being said, the best portable pellet grills tend to be a lot more expensive than other types of grills, and pellets can be harder to come across than charcoal.

-The best portable grill will be constructed with high-quality materials.
+The best grill will be constructed with high-quality materials.

 Another factor you’ll want to consider is how lightweight the unit is.

-Since your portable grill is designed to be used on the go, you won't want to be carrying around something that weighs 100lbs.
+Since your grill is designed to be used on the go, you won't want to be carrying around something that weighs 100 lbs.

-Most grill grates are made from porcelain-coated cast iron, which, while heavy, do a great job at searing foods, retaining heat, and helping food not to stick .
+Most grill grates are made from porcelain-coated cast iron, which, while heavy, does a great job at searing foods, retaining high heat, and helping food not to stick .

 Stainless steel is also an option; however, the flavor it produces may not be satisfactory for some.